 Massage Therapy Calgary SW

-As it's name suggests, deep tissue massage focuses on the deeper muscles and tissues in the human body.
-It is used to treat chronic pain as well as tight areas through out the body.
+As the name suggests, deep tissue massage focuses on the deeper muscles and tissues in the human body.
+It is used to treat chronic pain as well as tight areas throughout the body.
 Compared to a regular massage, the pressure is more intense.
 This type of work can help break down adhesions which can cause pain and restrict movement.
 This type of massage therapy can be beneficial for sports injuries, repetitive injuries, pain as a result of postural issues and general muscle tension.

 Fascia is a thin, tough, elastic type of connective tissue that wraps most structures within the human body, including muscle.
 Myofascial release treats skeletal muscle immobility and pain by relaxing contracted muscles, improving blood and lymphatic circulation, and stimulating the stretch reflex in muscles.
 It is usually a precursor to deep tissue massage that includes superficial techniques to release the tissue and prepare the muscle for relaxation.